kiran8884146600/hello_world/README.md

       --region us-east-1  # Ensure you use the correct region

 This step deploys the zipped Lambda function code to AWS Lambda using the AWS CLI.

 It calls the aws lambda update-function-code command to update the Lambda function with the new code.
+The --function-

-The --function-name specifies the name of the Lambda function to be updated (helloworldfunction), and --zip-file points to the zip file (function.zip) created earlier.
+name specifies the name of the Lambda function to be updated (helloworldfunction), and --zip-file points to the zip file

+(function.zip) created earlier.

 The AWS region (us-east-1) is specified to ensure the correct AWS region is used for deployment.

 Deploy API Gateway